AllenMay/LinkLibrary/LearningTraining/Pluralsight/Object-Oriented Programming Fundamentals in C#.md

 Q. What is the difference between an abstract and concrete class?
 A. Abstract classes don't allow construction using the new keyword.

+Q. Which of the following defines a composition relationship?
+A. Customer class "has a" set of Address objects.

+Q. What is object-oriented programming?
+A. Focusing on objects that interact cleanly with one another.

+Q. What is a property?
+A. Data managed by a class.

+Q. A composition relationship between Class A and Class B can be implemented by:
+A. Class A defining a property that references Class B.

+Q. Implementing composition using an Id instead of a reference:
+A. 1.
+Makes it easier to save the entity.
+   2. Can make the entity retrieval more efficient.
+   3. Minimizes coupling.

+Q. What is the purpose of the Override keyword?
+A. Define a custom implementation of an inherited member.